MrSaad/signet/README.md

 ### Download Results

 If you do not wish to run the program and only need the output results, you can download the results [from this link](https://drive.google.com/open?id=0B8wwj9L0MgN-YjBRRnpFRTZtalE).
 This contains results for SigNet, SPRINT, as well the Combined results for both methods.
 Extract all 3 folders into the results/ folder.
+Additionally, you can download the results for all the methods mentioned in the paper from [this link](https://drive.google.com/open?id=0B8wwj9L0MgN-aFl4WlJoNlBtQ2s).

 ## Training and Testing